-On Lok is a family of community-based, not-for-profit organizations whose mission is to enable seniors to maintain a quality of life that lets them live in their communities where they can lead independent, active lives for as long as possible.
+On Lok is a family of community-based, not-for-profit organizations whose mission is to relentlessly pursue quality of life and quality of care for older adults and their families.

 Like many great organizations, On Lok began with an idea.
 In 1971, dentist Dr.William Gee and social worker Marie-Louise Ansak saw that traditional models of health care in San Francisco were not meeting the needs of elderly in the community.
 They created one of the country’s first senior day health care centers, providing older adults in the Chinatown, North Beach and Lower Nob Hill neighborhoods of San Francisco hot meals, health and social services and supervision during the daytime, while allowing them to return to their homes in the evening.

 Our founders understood that seniors wanted to live at home while aging and needed medical and social support in order to do so.
 In response to this need, Mrs. Ansak designed a comprehensive system of health and social care based on the British day hospital model that allowed people to receive care while living at home.
 Starting with these basic principles, Mrs. Ansak and Dr. Gee created On Lok – Cantonese for “peaceful, happy home”.

 From the beginning, On Lok has been committed to innovating new ways to care for the frail elderly.
 Our founders worked tirelessly to promote the idea of care at home, and raised funds in the community.
 Through the mid-1970s, the day center model evolved, adding in-home support services, then primary care services and case management of acute and chronic health services to help people remain living in the community.